python-can-define-radio/sdr-course/classroom_activities/054-Sample-Rates-5.md

 •••••     •••••     •••••
 ```

+Hints:

-(Since the Vector Source repeats, you only need to type the Vector for a single cycle.)
+- Since the Vector Source repeats, you only need to put a single cycle of data points in the Vector.
+- If you're stuck, start trying random numbers until it looks square.

-2. Change the square wave so that it has a frequency of 2 Hz.
+2. Change your data points so that the square wave  has a frequency of 2 Hz.
 3. For this square wave with a frequency of 2 Hz, how many seconds does it take to complete a full cycle?
+4. The wave cycles between "high" and "low".
+What percent of the cycle does it spend "high"?
+How many seconds is that?
-4. Given that the sample rate is 40 sps (samples per second), then how many **samples** does this 2 Hz square wave require to complete a full cycle?
+5. Given that the sample rate is 40 sps (samples per second), how many **samples** does this 2 Hz square wave require to complete a full cycle?